Last Updated on March 29, 2026 by Lisa Keys

-The Best Hot Honey Granola
+The Best Recipe for Honey Granola is to follow.

 Today, I found myself slipping into that dark rabbit hole of grief.
 I anticipated it as this month marks 10 years since I last held my son alive.
 We spent a few fun-filled days in Charleston, SC. before hugging each other good-bye.
 We had plans to reunite for Easter.
 He was killed just a week shy of the holiday.
 Anniversaries are rough.
 They sting.
 My advice: Get a strategy to deal in advance.